agentmorris/camera-trap-ml-survey/README.md

 They found 99.3% accuracy on the 97.3% of images that were classified above a confidence threshold.
 On data from a subsequent season, accuracy fell to 95.3% on existing cameras, and 90.7% on new cameras.

 Code is [here](https://github.com/hannaboe/camera_trap_workflow).
 Training images and trained model are [here](https://zenodo.org/record/7142734).

+(Technically I summarized a biorxiv pre-print of this paper.)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/bohner-2022.png" width="500">